Acting Jobs in Germany

 |The Staatstheater theater in Stuttgart.

 New York is not the easiest city in the world to make it as an actor—just ask the attractive blonde taking your drink order at any given restaurant in Manhattan.
 It's also a very expensive place to live and,

 unless you're landing occasional speaking parts in television and film or performing on Broadway on a regular basis, it is an inevitable breeding ground for frustration.
 But what are the rest of the truly gifted performers to do if they

 want to make a living in show business?
 Move to Germany.

-According to Simone Linhof, casting director for Stage Holding GmbH, the theater company responsible for bringing Phantom of the Opera, Les Miserables, 42nd Street and Mamma Mia!, among others, to Teutonic audiences,
+According to Simone Linhof, casting director for Stage Holding GmbH, the theater company responsible for bringing Phantom of the Opera, The Hunchback of Notre Dame, Les Miserables, The Lion King, and Blue Man Group, among others, to Teutonic audiences,

 many of the blockbuster musicals put on in Germany today are cast in the United States.
 Why?
 "American performers are simply better trained," she says, adding: "The schools in the United States place equal emphasis on all three areas of

 musical theater—singing, dancing, acting—making for an extremely well-rounded education."

 At least once a year Stage Holding GmbH travels to New York in search of new talent.
 What they're in the market for obviously depends upon what particular show they're casting, however, Linhof explains: "We're always

 on the lookout for exceptional tap dancers as well as men who can both sing and dance—they just don't exist in Germany."
 Also, with the enormous success of Walt Disney's The Lion King (over 2.5 million viewers in Hamburg alone),